KhadimGueyeKGY/CoronaAssembly/README.md

 ## Prerequisite:

-You must first install the following package to use this pipeline:
+You must first install the following packages to use this pipeline:

 * Anaconda